MaximeHouis/WorkshopDiscordBotEpitech/Part02_Improve.md

     * Currency (All the commands based on currency are there)

 :exclamation: *The System Cog have to be invisible for everyone with `db!help` but not the two other Cogs*
  1) Let's create the system that will allow users to level up.
-When a user post a message, it gains xp, easy no?
+When a user posts a message, he gains xp.
     * When a user levels up, mention him with a nice message :)
  1) Users can gain xp now, nice!
 Let's give them the possibility to gain money now.
 Add a `db!daily` command that give money to the user (must have a cooldown)
  1) Great!
 Now, why don't we reward our fellow users with special access at a certain level and enough money ?
 Add a `db!buy` command that give access to new channels

 ## :rocket: Extras
 ### To finish
-> To finish this part, let's see few more things that can be cool to know
+To finish this part, let's see few more things that can be good to know.
- 1) Did you saw that the help was alone on the display?
-Let's assign it to a category!
+ 1) Did you see that the help wasn't in any category on the help message?
+Fix it, assign it to a category!
- 1) Did you hear about Extensions (there's a link at the top)?
-Why are we not trying to make some of our Cogs load dynamically when we need them?
+ 1) Did you hear about Extensions (there's a link on top)?
+Why not trying to make some of our Cogs to load dynamically when we need them?

 ---